jojobear13/shinpokered/README.md

 ---------------------------
 > **I'm getting an Emulator Error message at the main title menu.
 What does this mean?**

 There are a couple checks performed in the background under the assumption that some form of emulation is being used.
 One or more messages may be displayed to indicate failures of these checks.
 For example, emulators like Visual Boy Advance and Goomba allow data read/writes to VRAM during mode 3 wherein the LCD controller is utilizing it; this is not possible on a real Game Boy and may cause issues with Shin Pokemon.
-Another example, one where Visual Boy Advance-M fails, is in the cpu cycles required to initiate an OAM Interrupt after the LCD goes from being disabled to enabled.
+Another example, one where Visual Boy Advance-M fails, is a test that checks multiple memory modification opcodes to make sure they execute within the correct amount of time.

 These messages are informative in nature and do not impede play.
 That said, it is encouraged to switch to a more accurate emulator to avoid things like graphical glitches and other weirdness.
 See "Compatibility Notes" for more info.